 What it’s like being sponsored as a refugee student

-Ahmad Alkosani tells us about his experience of being sponsored as a refugee student to Canada and how the World University Service of Canada changed his life.
+Ahmad Alkosani tells us about his experience of being sponsored as a refugee student to Canada, how the World University Service of Canada changed his life and why he is now volunteering so he can have the same transformational impact.

 What is WUSC and how did I come to Canada?